 Can Innovation Be Learn

 I have read in last period that innovation is a skill that anybody can learn.
-Is this real the case?
-In theory might be true, in practice is not really the case?
-Let’s examine the five core values of innovation are:
+Is this really the case?
+In theory, this might be true, but in practice is not always the case.

-- Curiosity and a natural ability of questioning the status pro
+- Curiosity and a natural ability to question the status pro

 - Patience, tenacity and the sense of giving the idea a chance to grow